How long will it take to complete the SEAS?

 How do I gain access to the national exam?

-A: Once you have met the substantial equivalency requirement, you will be given a letter of eligibility to write the National Occupational Therapy Certification Examination (NOTCE) administered by the Canadian Association of Occupational Therapists.
-ACOTRO will also send a copy of the letter to the CAOT.
+A: If you are deemed substantially equivalent, SEAS staff will send a copy of this report to the regulatory college in the province that you have indicated that you want to register.
+Please note that SEAS does not communicate eligibility to write the National Occupational Therapy Certification Exam (NOTCE).
+The provincial regulatory college will communicate eligibility directly to the Canadian Association of Occupational Therapists (CAOT).
 You may then contact the CAOT to establish a testing date.
 You must also contact the provincial regulatory organization in the province in which you want to work to better understand its requirements for passing the national exam.

 What if I’ve already received a letter of eligibility to write the national exam from the CAOT?